Kendrick Nunn might have had one of the rockiest roads to the League in this class of rookies. And if you haven’t heard of him, we don’t blame you.

-Nunn is a 6’3″ lefty guard with a disgustingly smooth stroke from three.
+Kendrick Nunn is a 6’3″ lefty guard with a disgustingly smooth three-point stroke.
 Some of his more notable performances came when he dropped 40 against James Harden & Co. in the preseason and 36 points against the Hawks on December 10th.

-But underdogs don’t go scoring 40 against the Rockets without dealing with major struggles along the way.
+But underdogs don’t go scoring 40 against the Rockets without overcoming with major struggles along the way.

 A Rapid Downfall